AlDanial/cloc/README.md

                              than 2 GB of memory will cause problems.
                              Note:  this check does not apply to files explicitly passed as command line arguments.
+   --original-dir            [Only effective in combination with
+                             --strip-comments]  Write the stripped files
+                             to the same directory as the original files.
    --read-binary-files       Process binary files in addition to text files.
                              This is usually a bad idea and should only be attempted with text files that have embedded binary data.
    --read-lang-def=FILE      Load new language processing filters from FILE
                              and merge them with those already known to cloc.
-                             If <file> defines a language cloc already knows about, cloc's definition will take precedence.
+                             If FILE defines a language cloc already knows about, cloc's definition will take precedence.
                              Use --force-lang-def to over-ride cloc's
                              definitions (see also --write-lang-def ).